a-wortman/poggle/README.md

-Poggle is a parser generator built to produce parsers for data formats in any supported target language. ~Poggle's parsers can be used on any sequenced collection of bytes as defined by the target language, and produces structures in the target language for consumption if parsing succeeds.~ (Poggle does not yet produce structures in the target language, or even allow targetting a language.)
+Poggle is a parser generator built to produce parsers for data formats in any supported target language. ~~Poggle's parsers can be used on any sequenced collection of bytes as defined by the target language, and produces structures in the target language for consumption if parsing succeeds.~~ (Poggle does not yet produce structures in the target language, or even allow targetting a language.)

-Poggle generates parsers using rules specified in rule files.
+Poggle generates parsers using rules specified in rule files, with examples for [deflate](formats/deflate_data), [gzip](formats/gzip), and [JVM class files](format/class_file).
 The grammar describing poggle rules is given in [poggle.rtlr](poggle.rtlr), a grammar for [Rattler](https://github.com/jarhart/rattler).

 Poggle rule files have ~two~ (at least two, possibly more) sections: function declarations and rule components.